bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   In the first run we will get `Final Counter: 1395` and in the second one something unpredictable like `Final Counter: 1395`.
-In this example, two goroutines are concurrently incrementing a shared counter variable.
-Since there is no synchronization mechanism (like locks or channels), a race condition occurs, and the final value of the counter is unpredictable.
+In the first run we might get `Final Counter: 1523`, in the second run `Final Counter: 1891`, and in the third run `Final Counter: 1645`.
+The value is unpredictable because two goroutines are concurrently incrementing a shared counter variable.
+Since there is no synchronization mechanism (like locks or channels), a race condition occurs, and the final value of the counter changes with each run.

--   To address this issue and avoid race conditions, you should use synchronization mechanisms like a mutex.
+To address this issue and avoid race conditions, you should use synchronization mechanisms like a mutex.
 Here's an example using a mutex:

 ```go
 package main